 When the town of Wamena was built (only urban area in the Valley), this brought modern structures, economies and societies into the Dani homeland.
 Here the Dani sell their handicraft, receiving rupiah in exchange, but with Papua having highest prices in Indonesia the Dani still remain poor.

 Age-old traditions were changed by new Indonesian laws, with the banning of the ikipalin finger cutting and the culture of tribal wars so central to their culture.
 An attempt to bring them into the 21st Century.
 Of course, the 21st Century has it’s problems as well.

 11) Military Presence

-As Papuans continue to fight for autonomy, or at least equality, the Indonesian military have a held a large presence in Irian Jaya and Wamena.
+As Papuans continue to fight for autonomy or at least equality, the Indonesian military has a held a large presence in Irian Jaya and Wamena.
 This has resulted in protests, clashes and many deaths.
 These politics have certainly affected the lives of the Dani people, whose culture thus comes under pressure.

 The level of increased exposure to the outside world has meant that the Dani people are no longer the ‘stone-age’ society of decades ago.
 They are at a crossroads, where modern life and ancient ways intersect.
 Some roam the streets of the Baliem city of Wamena in their koteka and grass skirts, the perfect juxtaposition of new and old.
 In the rural areas, they continue to live their lives, but slowly, they are pulled into a 21st-century life, whether they like it or not.
 Social, political and economic issues become infused into their everyday lives.